franciscotobar/devportal/guides/rif-relay/deployment.md

       * TBD

 - 3) Allow Tokens
   * RIF Relay only accepts whitelisted tokens.
-There are multiple reasons to just allow whitelisted tokens but the main one is to ensure that RIF Relay is just accepting tokens that represent value for the sponsor.
+There are multiple reasons to just allow whitelisted tokens but the main one is to ensure that RIF Relay it's accepting tokens that represent value for the sponsor.

+  * To whitelist a token we need to execute the `acceptToken(address token)` on the Relay Verifiers contracts:
+      * `SmartWalletDeployVerifier`
+      * `SmartWalletRelayVerifier`
+      > The contract execution needs to be done by the owner that is the account that did the deployment.

   [](#top "collapsible")
     - Regtest